 The 3270port statement specifies a port number to be used by the base Linux TCP/IP for the aws3274 device manager.
-This must be an unused port and is typically a number greater than 1024.
+This must be an unused port on the base Linux and is typically a number greater than 1024.
 We arbitrarily use port 3270 because it is easy to remember.
-A TN3270e emulator connection to this Linux port appears as a local, channel-attached 3270 to the z System.
+A TN3270e emulator connection to this Linux port appears as a local, channel-attached 3270 to the System z.

 The ipl statement is optional and indicates that the ipl command is to be run automatically when the zPDT operation is started.
-However, using this option might prevent you from connecting 3270 emulator sessions at an appropriate time.
+However, using this option might prevent you from connecting 3270 emulator sessions in a timely way.
 We suggest using this option carefully, if at all.